 - Sony Xperia Z4 (US version)

 Data-only SIMs may work with devices that aren’t on our list.
-Devices need to be unlocked and work with T-Mobile (GSM radio).
+Devices must be unlocked and work with T-Mobile (GSM radio).
 You can order a data-only SIM and test it out.
 However, we may not be able to help activate or troubleshoot these other devices.

-Note on phones: If you set up a data-only SIM with a phone, you will have access to data, but you won’t be able to make calls and texts across the cellular network.
+Tip: If you set up a data-only SIM with a phone, you will have access to data, but you can't make calls and texts across the mobile network.